trilinos/Trilinos/packages/shylu/README.md

 Basker is a shared-memory parallel LU factorization based direct solver that uses the BTF ordering.

-Tacho is a shared-memory parallel Cholesky factorization based direct solver that uses Kokkos based tasking.
+Tacho is a shared-memory parallel symmetric factorization based direct solver that uses Kokkos based tasking.

 HTS is a sparse triangular solver that uses OpenMP for triangular solves on the host.